-I consider cheap talk environments in which the informed party sends twice a message about the state and does not remember which message was previously sent in case of lie.
-I characterize the equilibria with forgetful liars in such settings assuming that the expectation about the past message after a lie coincides with the aggregate distribution of lies over all possible realizations of the states.
-The approach provides a simple rationale as to why multi-rounds of communication may be helpful at disciplining the informed party to tell the truth and why inconsistency may be harmful.
+I consider multi-round cheap talk communication environments in which, after a lie, the informed party has no memory of what message was previously sent.
+I characterize the equilibria with forgetful liars in such settings assuming that a liar's expectation about the past message coincides with the aggregate distribution of lies over all possible realizations of the states.
+The approach provides a simple rationale as to why multi-rounds of communication help elicit information and why inconsistency triggers harmful consequences.